How to get started as a Freelancer without a website

 This profile will be the easiest way to showcase EVERYTHING your potential clients are looking for, plus it will save you time, money, and a whole lot of your precious energy. *Energy* that we should be directing at landing you clients!

-Fun fact: I have a full-time VA business, and I’ve NEVER had a website.
+Fun fact: I have a full-time freelance business, and I’ve NEVER had a website.
 Didn’t need one

 No more excuses, let’s get to it.